 At the Trial Management Conference, parties shall also submit to the court an index of exhibits with their corresponding numbers or letters.
 If the trial date is continued, the parties shall retain possession of their own exhibits until the next scheduled Trial Management Conference.

-(Revised 7/1/11; revised 1/1/17; revised 1/1/23)
+(Revised 7/1/11; revised 1/1/17)